 I blinked at him.
 “Really?”
 I asked.
 He nodded victoriously.

 “Or was it when you ran around the kitchen like a madman, hiding everything in sight?”
 I asked.

 I saw the realization ripple across his face.

-“No one ever has to know about this!”
-I shouted after him.
+“No one ever has to know about this!” he shouted over his shoulder.
 “Ever!”